PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Who asks such a thing?"

 "Exactly!" said Boltac, pounding his fist on the bar.
 "Who asks such a thing?
 But people do.
-I swear to heaven they do.
+I swear to the gods they do.
 A young man, not 20 minutes ago, walked into my store and had the nerve to ask me if he could borrow a sword."

 "What?
 You mean like you'd ask a neighbor to borrow a cup of sugar?"